radius-project/docs/docs/content/contributing/contributing-docs.md

 - **Avoid the first person** - Use second person "you", "your" instead of "I", "we", "our".
 - **Assume a new developer audience** - Some obvious steps can seem hard.
 E.g. Now set an environment variable Radius to a value X. It is better to give the reader the explicit command to do this, rather than having them figure this out.
 - **Use present tense** - Avoid sentences like "this command will install redis", which implies the action is in the future.
 Instead use "This command installs redis" which is in the present tense.

+## Spelling

+The docs pipeline uses [aspell](http://aspell.net/) to check for spelling mistakes.
+If you need to add a new custom word to the allow-list, update `.github/config/en-custom.txt`.

 ## Contributing a new docs page